First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$ photoproduction: Abstract

 \section{Abstract}

-As the lightest physical states excited from the vacuum by the scalar gluon, $\rho^0$ photoproduction is considered to be a suitable way to extract proton mass radius and scattering lengths of $\rho^0$ and proton interaction.
-In this work, under the assumption of the scalar form factor of dipole form, the value of proton mass radius is calculated as $0.86\pm 0.08 \text{ fm }$ by fitting the differential cross section of $\gamma p \rightarrow \rho^0 p$ reaction at near-threshold energy $W=1.78 \text{ GeV}$.
-Moreover, the $\rho^0$-proton scattering lengths $\alpha_{\rho^0 p}=0.24 \pm 0.02 \text{ fm}$ is obtained for the first time within the vector meson dominance model.
-Correspondingly, the binding energy of $\rho^0$ in nuclear matter is calculated to be $23.6$ MeV.
-These results may provide useful theoretical information for an in-depth understanding of proton structure and its interaction with vector mesons.
+{ As it involves the lightest physical states excited from the vacuum by the vector quark current, near-threshold $\rho^0$ photoproduction is considered a possible way to research the proton radius and the absolute value of the scattering lengths of the $\rho^0$--proton interaction.
+In this work, under the assumption of a scalar form factor of dipole form, the value of the proton mass radius is calculated as $0.85\pm 0.06 \text{ fm }$ by fitting the differential cross section of the $\gamma p \rightarrow \rho^0 p$ reaction at near-threshold energy.
+For light vector meson photoproduction, because the exchange of a scalar quark--antiquark pair is not suppressed and should dominate the scalar gluon exchange, the radius we extract from $\rho^0$ photoproduction is likely to represent the quark radius of the proton.
+This fact may explain why the value obtained in this work is very near the proton charge radius.
+Moreover, the absolute value of the $\rho^0$--proton scattering length $|\alpha_{\rho^0 p}|= 0.31 \pm 0.06 \text{ fm}$ is obtained for the first time within the vector meson dominance model.
+This result disobeys the rule that the absolute value of the vector meson and proton scattering length $|\alpha_{V p}|$ increases with the meson's mass, which can be attributed to treating the $\rho^0$ meson as a point in the analysis.
+These results provide useful theoretical information for an in-depth understanding of proton structure and the proton--vector meson interaction.